Excise Tax2021 & 2022 MV Tax Rate

 Sell or Junk Your Car?
-Or Did You Move?
+Did You Move?

 Appealing Motor Vehicle Assessment

 Under Rhode Island General Laws, §44-34-9, excise tax on motor vehicles can be appealed to the Rhode Island Vehicle Value Commission within 45 days of the mailing of the tax bill.
-The final day to appeal is August 15, 2018.
+The final day to appeal is August 15, 2022.
 Appeal forms can be downloaded from this site or one can be picked up or mailed by contacting the Tax Assessor's Office.
-After filing deadline of August 15, 2018 inquires regarding motor vehicle values can be made by contacting the Assessor Office directly.
+After filing deadline of August 15, 2022 inquiries regarding motor vehicle values can be made by contacting the Assessor Office directly.

 Motor vehicle excise taxes must be paid even though an appeal has been submitted.
 If the assessment appeal results in an assessment reduction, then a tax credit will be issued through the Tax Collector's Office.